Welcome to Exeter Temple Corps

 Tuesday: Songster rehearsal 7pm Band rehearsals 8.15pm

-We are now pleased to be able to continue our ministry in the City Centre selling our publications on Thursday mornings.
+We are now pleased to be able to continue our ministry in the City Centre selling our publications on Thursday or Friday mornings.
 Marks and Spencer have welcomed our return to their forecourt in the High Street.
 Payment can be made in cash or using the contactless machine.
-Their are some new members joining the team which is very encouraging.
+There are some new members joining the team which is very encouraging.

-Please continue to support our Commanding Officer, the Leadership team and our congregation as we start to return to worship and other activities and embrace further our Building Scheme.
+Please continue to support our Commanding Officer, the Leadership team and our congregation as we have returned to worship and other activities and embrace further our Building Scheme.
 It is hoped that we shall start to see some of the building plan coming to fruition later this year.

 CSM - Nicholas Walton